envy-project/envy-project.github.io/envyfile-reference.md

 Users can see the available actions in a project by running `envy --help` anywhere in the project directory.

-All actions are run from the project root directory.
-If they should be run from another directory, use a `cd` command at the start of your script. (see [this issue](https://github.com/envy-project/envy/issues/40) for status updates)
+All actions, by default, are run from the current working directory.
+If this is not desirable, then set the `disable_relpath` option for the action.

 Actions contain three required fields:
   - `name` (mandatory, string) that contributors can call this action using
   - `script` (mandatory, string) the command passed to Bash (can contain Bash special characters like pipes or ampersands) that executes this action.
   - `help` (mandatory, string) the help text presented to users when they run `envy --help`

+as well as one optional field:

+  - `disable_relpath` (mandatory, boolean) to disable the default behaviour of scripts being run from the current working directory.
+If this is set to true, then all scripts will start from the project root.

 ```
-actions:Actions are scripts or commands contributors are likely to use often
+actions:
   - name: lint
     script: 'rubocop'
     help: 'lint the project'